garethcull/project_bikey_mcbike/README.md

 Essentially, main functionality of the app is contained within the following files:

-1. main_mobile.py - this is the main script which aggregates and transforms data from the client (geo) and bikeshare data
+1. app.py - this is the main script which aggregates and transforms data from the client (geo) and bikeshare data
-2. bikeshare_np.py - this is a helper script which determines distances and other information about each bikestation.
+2. helper.py - this is a helper script which determines distances and other information about each bikestation.
-3. /static/location.html - this is the index page which renders the map and all of the data.
+3. /static/js/buildmap.js - this is the main javascript file which takes data from server and maps all data.

 ### Demo